datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 the network.
 Make sure your laptop is connected to the same network, then connect via ssh with the following command.

+On Windows, you need to search for Windows Powershell and type the below command in there

 On Windows you need to <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md" target="_blank">
 install Putty</a> to communicate via ssh.